 10. Henry VIII Burnt Down Shakespeare’s Globe Theatre

 Woah!
 You clicked on it!
 A history-related bit of clickbait.
 AHAHAHA GOTCHA!
 Alright, sorry, this site doesn’t work like that.
 It wasn’t that Henry VIII burnt down Shakespeare’s Globe Theatre.
 He did a lot of terrible things in his time.
 But he was dead near 20 years before Shakespeare was born.

-On June 29th 1613, during a performance of Shakespeare’s Henry VIII, some small cannon were fired, with no balls inside them, but using real gunpowder.
+On June 29th, 1613, during a performance of Shakespeare’s Henry VIII, some small cannons were fired, with no balls inside them, but using real gunpowder.
 The thatched roof caught alight.
 The whole thing burned down in around an hour.
 No one was hurt.
 But one man’s trousers caught fire.
 Luckily, someone close to him threw some beer over the flames.

 It's free with The London Pass.